nummacway/gb300/README.md

 | **Yu Yu Hakusho - Horobishimono no Gyakushuu (Japan)** | [0438](https://datomatic.no-intro.org/index.php?page=show_record&s=25&n=0438) | `88ebbf9e` | [v0.1](https://www.smspower.org/Hacks/YuYuHakusho-GG-GG2SMS) | `475b35f8` | ? | - | glitched |

 Notes:
-* There is a frequently-found 256K dump of _Frogger_.
-That's an overdump.
-The actual size is 128K and has the CRC-32 values above.
-* The version naming is inconsistent on SMS Power.
+- The versioning scheme is inconsistent on SMS Power.
 This list uses v1.0 for releases called v1.

+- I applied 387 different patches to 225 games and then played the resulting 490 ROMs.
+Should there be new hacks released after April 25th, they might be better than the ones above.
+- The column "Pause" names the button to pause the game.
+"N/A" means that it is not necessary to pause the game according to SMS Power and probably not possible in the original game either. "?" means that you cannot pause with the GB300 alone.
+Usually, this means that a second gamepad's down button would work.
+- The column "Start Does" tells you what the Start button does with the ROM: "Start" means that it does what the Start button is supposed to do.
+Dash means that nothing happens at all when you press Start.
+"Restart", "Freeze" and "Crash" all mean that you cannot play anymore after pressing Start.
+"Crash" means that the game glitches and instantly freezes.
+- "Outside 160×144" explains what you can see outside the GG viewport: "blank" means nothing (solid color) and is preferable on games that do not scroll. "background" means that you can see the background but sprites still pop up only when entering the GG viewport. "glitched" describes that the non-GG part of the SMS viewport does not make sense and contains glibberish or parts of the map. "useful glitch" is used for games with a map that is only slightly bigger than the GG viewport.
+The map extends beyond the GG viewport, but can wrap to the other edge of the screen. "useful" means that the hacks use (almost) the entire SMS viewport and feel like a true SMS game.
+- Notes on individual games:
+  - _Aa Harimanada_: Starting with version v0.5 that fixed the colors after the end of a fight, the health bars often glitches.
+Because v0.6 even makes use of the full screen, I consider v0.6 to be the best patch.
+  - _Arcade Classics_: _Missile Command SEGA Version_ seems glitched.
+  - _Berenstain Bears' Camping Adventure, The_: I did start a _Cave Adventure_ during my first test by pressing the Start button, but never managed to do that ever again.
+So this game is not listed.
+  - _Frogger_: You'll often find a 256KiB ROM, but that's an overdump.
+The actual size is 128KiB and has the CRC-32 values above.
+The overdump has `da724710` and applying the patch results in a working ROM (`68b958f0`).
+The first half of the 256 KiB ROMs is identical to the 128 KiB ROM.
+  - _Magical Puzzle Popils_: The map editor is completely glitched and you cannot exit it.
+  - _Mighty Morphin Power Rangers - The Movie_: There is some white text on white background.
+  - _Pinball Dreams_: Heavily glitched colors in transitions.
+  - _Pop Breaker_: A+B is not only Pause but also self-destruct (I think that's only if you press them a bit longer).
+Beware!
-* There is a patch of _Royal Stone_ that includes an English translation.
-There are many of these hacks including a translation for the respective game, but this is the only one that works.
+  - _Royal Stone_: One of the two patches includes an English translation.
+There are many of these hacks that include a translation for the respective game, but this is the only one that works.
+  - _Sega Game Pack 4 in 1_: Requires a second gamepad for the Start button and therefore isn't listed.
+The beta version didn't require the use of the Start button, but the hack results in a non-working ROM.
+I did test the earliest and latest beta version of all games whenever the final version required pressing the Start button and beta versions where available, but _Sega Game Pack 4 in 1_ was the only game whose beta version was different in this regard.
-* Patch _Solitaire Poker_/_Ryuukyuu_ and _Slider_/_Skweek_ with the respective version's patch.
+  - _Slider_/_Skweek_ and _Solitaire Poker_/_Ryuukyuu_: Use the respective version's patch.
 The wrong one does not work.
-This is in contrast to _Pengo_, where BcnAbel76's patch only works for the wrong ROM (A button does not work when applied to the intended one), but nextvolume's patch is better and region-independent.
+This is in contrast to _Pengo_, where BcnAbel76's patch only works for the wrong ROM (the A button does not work when the patch is applied to the intended ROM), but nextvolume's patch is better and region-independent.
+  - _Surf Ninjas_: Menu is completely glitched, but in-game it's okay.
-* _Tails Adventure_ v1.4 and v1.5 do not work for the Virtual Console one.
+  - _Tails Adventure_: v1.4 and v1.5 do not work for the Virtual Console one.
 Patch the normal version if you can.
-* I applied 387 different patches to 225 games and then played the resulting 490 ROMs.
-Should there be new released after April 25th, they might be better than the ones above.

-Just for your reference, here's a list of Game Gear games that are technically normal SMS games and will therefore not have glitched colors.
-Some ROM sites list the files with an `.sms` extension although they're in the Game Gear section.
+There's a few more GG games that you can play, because technically these are normal SMS games and will therefore not have glitched colors.
+Some ROM sites even list the files with an `.sms` extension although they're in the Game Gear category.
 Still, some of these games will not work.

 | Game | Remarks |
 | ---- | ------- |